Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 How To Make This Oreo Poke Cake Recipe

-STEP ONE: Bake cake according to the package directions on the back of the box.
+STEP ONE: Bake the cake according to the package directions on the back of the box.
 Once the cake has finished baking, allow it to cool for 15 minutes.

 cake baked in a baking dish